A Complete Guide to Virtual Travel with Kids to Help you Travel the World from Home

 We have been using these online resources along with some more traditional homeschooling methods such as exploring maps, learning basic greetings in different languages and making different food from various countries.
 We’ll also be re-visiting some of the countries we’ve travelled to with an A-Z challenge on our FlashpackingFamily Instagram account.
-We’ve travelled to over 90 countries between us but while writing this, I don’t even know if we’ll manage the challenge!
+We’ve travelled to over 90 countries between us but with no X country – we might need to improvise!

 These great resources will enable you to enjoy virtual reality travel in a really fun and, in some cases, interactive way too.
 We decided to pull together a selection of the best websites in one easy list that you can refer back to whenever you want to travel virtually.
 Expect to take virtual field trips to museums, national parks and even outer space – all without leaving the comfort of your home.

 This post contains affiliate links.
 If you click on them, we may earn a small commission at no extra cost to you.

 There are a number of world-class museums to visit virtually through a combination of Livestream videos and 360-degree virtual tours.

 Smithsonian National Museum of Natural History in Washington D.C.

 Keep up to date with animal antics from London Zoo with webcams and live streams.